kailash-manasarovar/statement/docs/timeline/2026/july.md

 - She's embarrassed, ashamed.
 - They leave soon after I arrive.
 - I never see either of them again.

+### Oh, saving the world, you know, nothing special

+- One morning the Aussie guys asks me how I'm doing.
+- He says, what do you do all day?
+- I say: *oh, you know, saving the world, that sort of thing, nothing special*.
+- I'm so delighted I got to say this to someone :)

 ### They relentlessly pretend to be something they're not